 Always pick up the pot to see if the plant is light.
-Mums need to dry out slightly before the next watering.
+Mums should dry out slightly before the next watering.
 During cool, overcast weather they will not dry out as fast as on warm, windy days.
-A plant on the east side of the house will need less water than one sitting in full sun, but do remember that a potted plant requires more water than one planted in the ground.
+A plant on the east side of the house will need less water than one located in full sun, but do remember that a potted plant requires more water than one planted in the ground.
 Bottom watering is the most effective.
 Set the pot in a pan of water for about 20 minutes and let it soak.
 Be sure to remove the plant promptly as sitting in water for a prolonged time will cause root rot.
 Overwatered and underwatered plants will display similar symptoms: limp, yellowish green leaves and smaller flower size.
 If the pot feels heavy let it dry out before watering again.

 Mums are zone 6 plants which means that sometimes they live and sometimes they don’t in our zone 4 and 5 gardens.
 We can attempt to create a microclimate by placing them on the east or south side of a windbreak, plant into loose, fertile soil in a well-drained area, leave the dead tops on over the winter, mulch with an 8” layer of straw or loose leaves around Christmas time, and be sure they are well watered at Thanksgiving time before the ground freezes.
 Spring planted mums have a better chance of overwintering but that is no guarantee with a tender perennial.
 We enjoy them for what they are: beautiful, long lasting fall color which no other plant can rival.
 We hope you enjoy them too!